As a weapons system designed for the Cold War, the case for Trident is non-existent in 2020.

 3) At the same time, the UK Government has cut defence jobs in Scotland – year after year.

-The Ministry of Defence’s own jobs figures show that between 2010 and 2015, under the previous Tory-led coalition government, defence personnel in Scotland were cut by 3,300 – that’s an 18.7% reduction.
+The Ministry of Defence’s own jobs figures show that while the Tories have been preparing billions of pounds for Trident renewal, defence personnel in Scotland has been cut by 3,300 – that’s an 18.7% reduction.

 4) Trident doesn’t address modern threats.

 The biggest threats we face won’t be deterred by new nuclear weapons.
-Security threats like terrorism, cyber-attacks and climate change are not addressed by Trident.
+Security threats like terrorism, cyber-attacks and the climate emergency are not, and can never be, addressed by Trident.

 The gaps that need to be addressed are in areas such as maritime patrol, in ships and aircraft to patrol our waters, as well as conventional defence personnel and equipment.
 These gaps have emerged as a result of under-investment and cuts by successive UK governments.

 5) Possession of nuclear weapons is the exception, not the rule.